Robert Blust

 Robert Andrew Blust (/blʌst/; 白樂思 (Bái Lèsī); May 9, 1940 – January 5, 2022) was an American linguist who worked in several areas, including historical linguistics, lexicography and ethnology.
 He was Professor of Linguistics at the University of Hawaiʻi at Mānoa.
 Blust specialized in the Austronesian languages and made major contributions to the field of Austronesian linguistics.

 Early life and career

-Blust was born in Cincinnati, Ohio on May 9, 1940, and raised in California.
+Blust was born in Cincinnati, Ohio on May 9, 1940.
+He was raised in California.
 He received both a Bachelor of Arts in anthropology in 1967 and a PhD in linguistics in 1974 from the University of Hawaiʻi at Mānoa.
 He taught at Leiden University in the Netherlands from 1976 to 1984, after which he returned to the Department of Linguistics at Mānoa for the rest of his career, serving as department chair from 2005 to 2008.
 He was a Fellow of the Linguistic Society of America.

 Austronesian languages

 Until 2018, he served as the review editor for Oceanic Linguistics, an academic journal that covers the Austronesian languages.
 Blust is best known for his work on this large language family, including the comprehensive Austronesian Comparative Dictionary (1995) and a Thao-English dictionary (2003).
 Another one of his well-known works is a 2009 work called The Austronesian Languages, which is the first single-authored book to cover all aspects (phonology, syntax, morphology, sound changes, classification, etc.) of the Austronesian language family in its entirety.